 Welcome to the Future

-Both customer expectations and stiff competition make personalized guest experiences the future of travel.
+Both customer expectations and stiff competition make personalised guest experiences the future of travel.
 But that future is already here.
 Brands use data, video, interactive digital channels and more to keep their edge on the market.